-Spain's first private rocket successfully lifts off
+Spain's First Private Rocket Successfully Lifts Off

 The launch of the small MIURA1 rocket took place at 02:19 am (0019 GMT) from a military base in the southern region of Andalusia, according to the company, PLD Space.

-The rocket rose to 46 kilometres (29 miles) above the Gulf of Cadiz.

-After five minutes of flight, the spacecraft landed in the Atlantic Ocean, where the company said it would send a team to recover it.
+After five minutes in flight, it landed in the Atlantic Ocean, where PLD Space said it would send a team to recover it.

+The launch was hailed as a "milestone" by Spanish Prime Minister Pedro Sanchez in a posting on social media.

+"The launch of Miura 1, the first rocket built 100% with Spanish technology, has been successful, a milestone that positions Spanish research, development and innovation at the forefront of space transport," he wrote on X, formerly Twitter, congratulating PLD Space.

 The launch of the 12-metre (39-foot) rocket was first suspended in May because of strong wind, and then a second time in June because some of its umbilical cables -- which provide power and fuel to the rocket -- did not release in time.